 Compilation section: Price Statistics Division, Research and Statistics Department

 Frequency of compilation: Monthly (Quarterly only for "Wholesale Services Price Index," one of the reference indexes)

-Preliminary indexes: In principle, the 18th business day of the month following the reference month (for Quarterly indexes, the 18th business day of the second month after the reference quarter, for instance, the preliminary indexes for April-June quarter are released on the 18th business day of August)
+Time of release: In principle, the monthly indexes are released on the 18th business day of the month following the reference month (for Quarterly indexes, the 18th business day of the second month after the reference quarter, the preliminary figures for April-June quarter are released on the 18th business day of August for instance).

 Method of release: Bank of Japan's website

 Bank of Japan Head Office Information Room (weekdays, 8:50 a.m. to 5:00 p.m.
 JST)

 Publication: Financial and Economic Statistics Monthly